philwhiles/frettler/README.md

 1. Instrument - 'guitar', 'banjo', 'mandolin', 'bassguitar' or 'ukelele'
 1. View - 'horizontal' (fretboard view) or 'vertical' (vertical diagram akin to chord charts, which can also display scales)
 1. Root - the note of the scale or chord you want. ie 'C' or 'Ds' - note the 's' indicates a sharp
-1. Pattern - for the scale or chord ie 'major_scale' or 'minor_triad'
+1. Pattern - for the scale or chord ie 'scale_major' or 'chord_min9'

 ### Optional Arguments
 - -s or --strings followed by your preferred tuning to override the instruments default tuning.
 Need to use drop D tuning? just use '-s D,A,D,G,B,E'.
 - -f or --frets N will display either horizontal or vertical views with N frets instead of the default 12 for each instrument.
-- -c or --chords an optional flag, with slightly different meanings to each view, see above.
 - -i or --intervals an optional flad which makes Frettler display the note intervals(*) instead of the default note name.
 - -m or --mono an optional flag which will make Frettler display its diagrams sans colour.
+- -c or --chords will calculate and display the diatonic chords in the scale

 (*) The interval labels use the following convention :
-- P1 - perfect_unison/root
+- P1 - perfect unison/root
-- m2 - minor_second
+- m2 - minor second
-- M2 - major_second
+- M2 - major second
-- m3 - minor_third
+- m3 - minor third
-- M3 - major_third
+- M3 - major third
-- P4 - perfect_fourth
+- P4 - perfect fourth
-- d5 - diminished_fifth
+- d5 - diminished fifth
-- P5 - perfect_fifth
+- P5 - perfect fifth
-- m6 - minor_sixth
+- m6 - minor sixth
-- M6 - major_sixth
+- M6 - major sixth
-- m7 - minor_seventh
+- m7 - minor seventh
-- M7 - major_seventh
+- M7 - major seventh

 ### Instruments
 A fretboard is a fretboard, and frettler can handle any number of strings with any tuning.
 For each instrument mentioned it has a default number of strings and their standard tunings.